 Ignorance of things, lack of information, and little culture prevent freedom of reasoning.
 Ignorance can lead people to accept sophistic and populist reasoning, based fundamentally on emotions.
 In this way -from ignorance- people have tried to prove the existence of extraterrestrials by arguing that the monumental works of the Egyptians or primitive peoples could only have been made, due to their magnitude, by beings from other planets with advanced technology.

 Another similar judgment: poverty is caused by the exploitation and wickedness of the rich; although one of the problems is indeed the poor distribution of wealth, this is one of the factors and not the main one of poverty in the world; and there is extreme poverty where there are no rich people either.

-People who commit fallacies and who have a poor personality are often victims of family, media, or other attitudes they have developed as they go through life.
-This leads them to be pessimistic and destructive with regard to the vision of social problems and their possible solutions.
+People who commit fallacies and who have a poor personalities are often victims of family, media, or other attitudes they have developed as they go through life.
+This leads them to be pessimistic and destructive about the vision of social problems and their possible solutions.
 The excess of optimism can also be an expression of psychic problems.